-The TKE{mix} input of one mixer per unit area at Durleigh is 1.7 W m-2, compared to 195 W m-2 for one top-down pump from Lake Elsinore (Lawson & Anderson, 2007), calculated using Equation 4.
-Therefore, the TKE{mix} input of each pump at Lake Elsinore is over 100 times than the TKE{mix} input of one mixer at Durleigh, and despite the greater inputs of energy from the pumps in Lake Elsinore, mixing was still found to be limited.
-Distributing the TKE input from mixers over the range of influence from the field observations (30 - 60 m), yields an average TKE between $2.1 - 8.1 \times 10^{-3}$ W m-2 with 3 mixers on (conditions until SD-1), 1.4 - 5.4 x 10-3 W m-2 with 2 mixers on (conditions after SD-1), and $0.7 - 2.7 \times 10^{-3}$ W m-2 with 1 mixer on (2015 conditions).
-Generally, TKE{mix} over the maximum estimated area of influence (60 m radius) was greater than the combined energy inputs from TKE{wind} and TKE{conv} (Figure 3e) indicating that the continuous TKE input from the mixers is greater than natural inputs over the localised area of influence.
+The TKEmix input of one mixer per unit area at Durleigh is 1.7 W m-2, compared to 195 W m-2 for one top-down pump from Lake Elsinore (Lawson & Anderson, 2007), calculated using Equation 4.
+Therefore, the TKEmix input of each pump at Lake Elsinore is over 100 times than the TKEmix input of one mixer at Durleigh, and despite the greater inputs of energy from the pumps in Lake Elsinore, mixing was still found to be limited.
+Distributing the TKE input from mixers over the range of influence from the field observations (30-60 m), yields an average TKE between 2.1 and $8.1 \times 10^{-3}$ W m-2 with three mixers on (conditions until SD-1), $1.4-5.4 \times 10^{-3}$ W m-2 with two mixers on (conditions after SD-1), and $0.7-2.7 \times 10^{-3}$ W m-2 with one mixer on (2015 conditions).
+Generally, TKEmix over the maximum estimated area of influence (60 m radius) was greater than the combined energy inputs from TKEwind and TKEconv (Figure 3e) indicating that the continuous TKE input from the mixers is greater than natural inputs over the localized area of influence.

 Read et al. (2012) examined the relative influence of wind and convection in driving mixing over 40 lakes.
-The average ratio between u and w in Durleigh was 0.55, indicative of a lake where convection dominates over wind mixing, which falls in line with lakes of similar surface area from that work.
-But while the average TKE input from convection was higher than that from wind, wind events generated the highest TKE inputs from natural sources throughout the study period, particularly when hourly averaged wind speeds were > 7 m s-1 due to increased wave heights and resulting increased drag coefficient (Wüest & Lorke, 2003).
+The average ratio between $u$ and $w$ in Durleigh was 0.55, indicative of a lake where convection dominates over wind mixing, which falls in line with lakes of similar surface area from that work.
+But while the average TKE input from convection was higher than that from wind, wind events generated the highest TKE inputs from natural sources throughout the study period, particularly when hourly averaged wind speeds were >7 m s-1 due to increased wave heights and resulting in increased drag coefficient (Wüest & Lorke, 2003).

 The net heat flux is comprised of the net shortwave radiation, net longwave radiation, sensible heat flux, and latent heat flux.
 The relative importance of each of these terms depends upon local climate.
-For instance, the magnitude of these fluxes observed for Durleigh are similar to those observed by Woolway et al. (2015) for Lake Mendota (WI, USA) and Esthwaite Water (UK) which are in cooler wetter climates but were smaller than those estimated by Saber et al. (2018) in summer for Lake Mead (NV/AZ, USA) where local climate is hot and dry.
-But for both Lake Mead and this dataset, the largest TKE input from convection occurred during periods of high latent heat flux, e.g., the mixing event during SD-1 appeared to be driven by cold dry air.
+For instance, the magnitude of these fluxes observed for Durleigh is similar to those observed by Woolway et al. (2015) for Lake Mendota (WI, USA) and Esthwaite Water (UK) which are in cooler wetter climates but were smaller than those estimated by Saber et al. (2018) in summer for Lake Mead (NV/AZ, USA) where local climate is hot and dry.
+But for both Lake Mead and this data set, the largest TKE input from convection occurred during periods of high latent heat flux, for example, the mixing event during SD-1 appeared to be driven by cold dry air.
 By comparison, the large air temperature drop during SD-3 was associated with increased relative humidity, thus resulting in a less significant increase in latent heat flux.
 While LHFA uses common approximations to estimate the incoming and outgoing longwave radiation, the lack of direct measurements leads to uncertainty in the role of these in the heat budget.
 The uncertainty analysis indicates that the TKE from convection might vary by a factor of 2 from the estimated values, but values still remain below that of the low estimate for the mixers (Figure 3d).

-4.5 Light Penetration, Mixing, and Cyanobacteria Distribution
+4.5.
+Light Penetration, Mixing, and Cyanobacteria Distribution